 Barkers Landing comprises three subdivisions with a total of over 400 homes: Barkers Landing, Barker Court, and Barker Place.
 Each entity has its own homeowners association.
 The three associations contribute on a pro-rata basis to maintain the common areas and support shared services.

 The Barkers Landing Community Club (BLCC) is a social club for all residents.
 The Club requests a voluntary annual membership fee, but every resident is automatically a member whether or not she/he pays dues.
 The Club uses its funds to organize events and help beautify the common areas.

-BLCC sponsors social events and publishes this bimonthly bulletin.
+BLCC sponsors social events and used to publish a bimonthly bulletin.
 It periodically publishes a Barkers Landing Directory containing not only a listing of residents but also a wealth of useful information about the subdivision.
-Volunteers, including BLCC Block Captains, sustain all these neighborhood activities.
+Volunteers sustain all these neighborhood activities.